If anyone has not seen a 3-D computer visualization, please raise your hands…

 - Ground covers should not be homogenous.
 For instance, a lawn should not look like a green plastic mat.
 There should be patches of brown, places where the grass is a little taller, a few randomly scattered leaves and some tiny grass flowers

 - In a similar fashion, roads should have a little debris here and there; there should be small cracks and occasional chips in the sidewalk.
 Buildings should have small blemishes in appropriate places

-Creating 3-D renderings is a highly specialized job.
+Creating testing 3-D renderings for realism is a highly specialized job.
 There are many providers of CAD services specialized in the discipline, but in our opinion around 85% of them are not aware of all the points listed above.
-What do you as a buyer has to do is to first ask for a sample at no charge (or at least for a reduced rate) and vet it against what has been discussed above.
+What do you as a buyer has to do is to first ask for a test at no charge (or at least for a reduced rate) and vet it against what has been discussed above.
 Also make sure that you are happy with the provider’s communication capabilities.